"The City of Biloxi is aiming to kick off the New Year with a project that will

 The Sun Herald | 12/01/2006 | 3DD benefit concert sold out

 "The Better Life Foundation, the charitable arm of South Mississippi rock group 3 Doors Down, is hosting a sold-out concert at 9 p.m.
 Saturday at the Arthur R. Outlaw Mobile (Ala.)
-Convention Center to benefit victims of Hurricane Katrina."
+Convention Center to benefit victims of Hurricane Katrina."and later:

 " "There are still a lot of people in FEMA trailers, living under blue tarps, who want their life back to normal.""